Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 ...Who could *effortlessly* put her in her place, when they felt like playing that sort of game.

 She was proud of the men he associated with, too.
 Especially ‘Horse, these days.
-They’d always been a bit...well.
+They’d always been a bit... well.
 She had dated Adam first, and while *physically* speaking he was the sort of man she’d wanted, even if he was pretty damn short at the time, he’d had more growing up to do, emotionally and otherwise.
-And he’d *done* that growing, to the point he was a good father and slightly taller than her, now...but she had no regrets.
+And he’d *done* that growing, to the point he was a good father and slightly taller than her, now... but she had no regrets.
 Firth was *the best.*

 He’d been a sort of ruined Adonis-slash-Hercules when they’d first met, a man who’d lived life hard and loved every second of it.
 But underneath the wear and tear, she could see the real goods on offer.
 She’d claimed him before he’d even realized it, and once they’d got to really know each other it was obvious they’d be together forever.
-She of course admired Adam’s dedication, even if she worried at how extremely far he’d pushed himself...but no. He was a big selfless hero.
+She of course admired Adam’s dedication, even if she worried at how extremely far he’d pushed himself... but no. He was a big selfless hero.
 Admirable, but she wasn’t looking for a hero.
 Heroes often got themselves killed.
 What she wanted was a *man,* and a man protected his own above all else.

 On that score, Firth had zero competition.
 He was a protector, a provider, and a warrior.
 He didn’t pretend to any higher ideals, or harbor a burning anger at the universe for being uncaring and terrible.
 What he cared about was right in front of him.
 He wasn’t a complicated man.